Institute of Economic Affairs: Funding

 An organisation called American Friends of the IEA had received US$215,000 as of 2010 from the U.S.-based Donors Trust and Donors Capital Fund, donor-advised funds which support right-wing causes.
 The think tank Transparify, which is funded by the Open Society Foundations, in 2015 ranked the IEA as one of the top three least transparent think tanks in the UK in relation to funding.
 The IEA responded by saying "It is a matter for individual donors whether they wish their donation to be public or private – we leave that entirely to their discretion", and that it has not "earmarked money for commissioned research work from any company".

 Funding to the IEA from the alcohol industry, food industry, and sugar industry has also been documented.
 IEA Research Fellow Christopher Snowdon disclosed alcohol industry funding in a response to a British Medical Journal article in 2014.
 In October 2018, an investigation by Greenpeace found that the IEA was also receiving funding from the oil giant BP, which was "[using] this access to press ministers on issues ranging from environmental and safety standards to British tax rates."
 In May 2019, the British Medical Journal revealed that British American Tobacco was continuing to fund the IEA.
 In November 2022, the funding transparency website Who Funds You? rated the institute as E, the lowest transparency rating (rating goes from A to E).
 This was updated to a D rating in December 2023.

+As of 2025, the IEA publicly thanks supporters who gave £5,000 or more in the prior fiscal year while still allowing other donors to maintain their anonymity.